sr9000/go-ptr-tools/README.md

 This repository proposes a library for simplifying these patterns by introducing a minimal set of expressive, reusable utilities and types.
 It enables Go developers to work with pointers, references, and optional values using clear one-liners that preserve type safety and performance but improve code ergonomics.

 The library is inspired by ideas from languages like Rust (e.g., `Option<T>`, references), Kotlin (e.g., safe call, elvis operator), and functional programming (monads).
-But it’s written **in idiomatic Go**, using standard language features available from Go 1.18+ (i.e., generics) without runtime cost.
+But it’s written **in idiomatic Go**, using standard language features.

 It is not a framework and requires no integration or adoption ceremony.
 You can start using selected helpers in any Go codebase immediately — especially in the parts that deal with configuration, parsing, conversions, optional values, or pointer-heavy logic.